MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Enable-SPOCommSite.md

 ## SYNOPSIS
-Enables the modern comunication site experience on an existing site.
+Enables the modern communication site experience on an existing site.

 ## SYNTAX